Why it's never too early to teach financial literacy concepts to your child.

 One way to set up a basic understanding of payment for goods or service is to use an allowance as a financial reward for household chores or exemplary grades in school.

-In Deutz’s family, allowances were rewarded as remuneration for extraneous chores outside of the regular responsibilities like cleaning their room or helping wash dishes after dinner.
+In Deutz’s family, allowances were rewarded as remuneration for extraneous chores outside of regular responsibilities like cleaning one’s room or helping wash dishes after dinner.

-“There were expectations of basic chores tied to being members of a family and then we’d give our kids optional chores tied to remuneration,” he says.
+“There were expectations of basic chores tied to being members of a family and then we’d give our kids optional chores tied to remuneration like shoveling snow or helping with yard work,” he says.

-Both agree the allowance stage can be a good time to set up your children’s first bank accounts and teach them how to monitor their savings, purchases and interest.
+Both Deutz and Kozak agree the allowance stage can be a good time to set up your children’s first bank accounts and teach them how to monitor their savings, purchases and interest.

-As the kids enter their teenage years, those chocolate bars and action figure often turn into bigger-ticket items like electronics and concert tickets.
-It often opens the door to borrowing from parents, which can be another great tool for fostering good money practices.
+As kids enter their teenage years, what had previously been small purchases like chocolate bars and action figures often turn into bigger-ticket items like electronics and concert tickets.
+This can open the door to borrowing from parents, which can be another great tool for fostering good money practices.

 Deutz says he wasn’t afraid to let the kids borrow money from time to time, provided they were okay with paying a little interest.